peter88213/nv_timeline/CONTRIBUTING.md

 ## Development

-*noveltree_timeline* depends on the [novxlib](https://github.com/peter88213/novxlib) and [nv-timeline](https://github.com/peter88213/nv-timeline) libraries which must be present in your file system.
+*nv_timeline* depends on the [novxlib](https://github.com/peter88213/novxlib) and [nv-timeline](https://github.com/peter88213/nv-timeline) libraries which must be present in your file system.
 It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application script